Skip to main content

 1. Copy the adr-template.md file.
 Use the following filename pattern: adr-next_number-title.md

-2. Create a draft Pull Request if you want to get an early feedback.
+2. Create a draft Pull Request if you want to get early feedback.

-3. Make sure the context and a solution is clear and well documented.
+3. Make sure the context and solution are clear and well documented.

 4. Add an entry to a list in the README file.